-Our review leads us to recommend that each SO/AC/Group consider adopting the following "[good Deleted: "best practices]", where applicable to their structure and purpose: Deleted: ",
+Our review leads us to recommend that each SO/AC/Group consider adopting the following "Good Practices", where applicable to their structure and purpose:

 - 1. Rules of eligibility and criteria for membership should be clearly outlined in the bylaws or in operational procedures. - 2.
 Where membership must be applied for, the process of application and eligibility criteria should be publicly available. - 3.
 Where membership must be applied for, there should be a process of appeal when application for membership is rejected. - 4.
-For any meetings, be they closed to members only or open to anyone, the members have to be able to access notes, minutes, and/or recordings, subject to exceptions for confidential matters.

-- 5. A publicly visible mailing list should be in place. - 6.
+An AC/SO/Group that elects its officers should consider term limits. [not a consensus item, so should be discussed with CCWG] - 5.
+A publicly visible mailing list should be in place. - 6. if ICANN were to expand the list of languages that it supports, this support should also be made available to SO/AC/Groups. - 7.
 A glossary for explaining acronyms used by SO/AC /Groups is recommended

-Review and draft recommendations regarding SO/AC/Group Outreach
+Review and recommendations regarding SO/AC/Group Outreach